The Royal Society of St George – founded in 1894

 Events throughout the year

-The Society and branches organise many varied events but fixtures on the annual calendar include:
+Apart from the St. George's Day events mentioned above, the Society and branches organise many varied events but fixtures on the annual calendar include:

 - Cenotaph Wreath Laying in Whitehall on the Saturday closest to St. George’s Day, followed by laying a wreath at the tomb of the Unknown Warrior at Westminster Abbey